ZooniverseWiki/WikiPages/README.md

 Zooniverse Wiki
 ==================
 Welcome to the Zooniverse Wiki.
-To view the wiki, click on the "Wiki" tab on the right side of the screen.
+To view the wiki, click on the "Wiki" tab on the right side of the screen directly under the "Pull Requests" tab.